sg893052/sonic-buildimage/spytest/data_driven_testing.md

 ```

 ### 4.1.1.2 Derived class Rules
 - Derived classes will be generated for all base classes.
-The derived class is an editable class, this is the class the test case needs to be imported and used.
+The derived class is an editable class.
+This is the class the test case needs to be import and use.
+Note: To regenerate the file containing this class, set the SPYTEST_PLUGIN_OVER_WRITE_DERIVED_CLASS=1 environment variable while generating the classes.
 - Constructor will be generated with all leafs initialized to None (only for non-key leafs).
 This will invoke base class constructor.
-- If the user has created a <derived_class>_klish.py file, by default, that implementation will be used by the derived class.
+- For KLISH stubs, if the user wishes to use a separate file for each class, they may create a <derived_class>_klish.py file and set the SPYTEST_PLUGIN_USE_DELEGATION_FUNC=1 environment variable while generating the classes, to have the generated derived class implementation use the delegation functions written in <derived_class>_klish.py.
 - The user may implement the KLISH stubs using existing spytest library functions, *or they may write their own functions for new features*.

 ### 4.1.1.2.1 Sample Derived Class